Three Laws New Mexico Legislators Need To Pass Now

 2. Nicole's Law

-As of now abortion providers in New Mexico are legally allowed to misuse Digoxin to cause fetal demise in elective abortion despite it adding a 6 times greater risk of infection to the woman receiving it.
-Abortion specialist and expert witness, Lisa Keder, stated “scientific research shows no medical benefit for the use of digoxin.”
-New Mexico abortion providers misusing digoxin on unknowing patients has already resulted in long term physical injury.
+Currently, abortion providers in New Mexico are legally allowed to misuse Digoxin to cause fetal demise in elective abortion despite it adding a six times greater risk of infection to the woman receiving it.
+Abortion specialist and expert witness Lisa Keder stated: “Scientific research shows no medical benefit for the use of digoxin.”
+New Mexico abortion providers misusing digoxin on unknowing patients has already resulted in long-term physical injury.

 3. Keisha’s Law